heltonmc/heltonmc.github.io/index.md

 This section is meant as a refresher if you're new to Franklin.
 Have a look at both how the website renders and the corresponding markdown (`index.md`).
-Modify at will to get a feeling for how things work!!!!!!!
+Modify at will to get a feeling for how things work!

 Ps: if you want to modify the header or footer or the general look of the website, adjust the files in
 * `src/_css/` and